Solarium-Networks/SAPI-wrapper/README.md

 # SAPI-wrapper
-api wrapper for the scratch api.
+Simple api wrapper for the scratch api.